- Catalogues &

 Besides various document delivery and consulting services, the ZBW offers EconBiz as a single point of access to the world’s economics literature and information, the database ECONIS with more than five million datasets and the reference service EconDesk which provides brief facts from economics via e-mail, telephone or chat.
 With EconStor, the ZBW offers a platform for Open Access publishing to German researchers in economics.
 These online services are available to the scientific community, policy makers, decision makers and the public worldwide and without charge at www.zbw.eu.

 The ZBW is also an active partner in several national and international projects and cooperations.
 Among these are the cooperation with the Kiel Institute for the World Economy on the Open Access Journal “Economics” or the international cooperation within the Network of European Economists Online (NEEO).

-The German National Library of Economics – Leibniz Centre for Economics was founded in 1919 and has been a member of the Leibniz Association since 1966.
+The German National Library of Economics – Leibniz Centre for Economics was founded in 1919.
+In 1966, the German Research Foundation (DFG) designated the ZBW as the central library for economics in the Federal Republic of Germany.
+Since 1980 it has been a member of the Leibniz Association (formerly “Blue List”).